Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 Target areas with heavy infestations.
 Spray the undersides of leaves where larvae often hide.

 After spraying, you may notice larvae falling to the ground.
 You can leave them for birds to eat.
-Or drop them in a vinegar-water solution to ensure they don’t return to your plants.

 6. Vinegar Spray

-Mix two tablespoons of white vinegar with a gallon of water in a spray bottle.
+To give it a try, mix two tablespoons of white vinegar with a gallon of water in a spray bottle.
 This makes a simple DIY vinegar spray for sawflies.

-Also, add a few drops of soap to help the solution adhere to leaves and larvae.
+Also, add a few drops of soap to help the solution adhere to the leaves and larvae.
+Finally, spray the mixture directly onto the pests and the surrounding foliage.

 7. Garlic Spray